-Please click on the images below to learn more about our forgotten women.
-If there is an 'updated' or 'new story' flash, you will need to click on the edge of the image underneath, avoiding the flash.
-There is an index to all the stories here and you may prefer to access the story of your choice there.
+The most recent additions to our site and newly updated stories can be found on this page.
+Please click on the images below to learn more about these forgotten women.
 We know that some visitors to this site will have an interest in a particular aspect of women's lives, or may wish to avoid certain topics.
 For this reason, the stories have been categorised under a variety of headings.
-The index page will list the categories for each story and give you an idea how long each biography might take you to read.
-It will also indicate which stories form part of a series that has been created during collaborative A Few Forgotten Women Friday research.
+The stories page lists the categories for each story.
+When you go the the page for a particular category, you will find a list of the stories that touch on that theme.
+You can also access the stories that form part of a series that has been created during collaborative A Few Forgotten Women Friday research.

-For stories that have been generated as a result collaborative research on A Few Forgotten Women Fridays, please go to the dedicated page and choose the institution that interests you.
+For stories that have been generated as a result of collaborative research on A Few Forgotten Women Fridays, you can either go to the stories page or to the dedicated page and choose the institution that interests you.

 More stories will be added regularly.
 Check back for updates or follow us on social media for the latest news.

 The stories of seventy four girls who attended the school between 1863 and 1871 were investigated as part of the ‘A Few Forgotten Women Friday’ collaborative research project.

 The story of a Hampshire woman's committal to a London asylum.